General Dentistry in Los Angeles

 Oral cancer screening

 During your cleanings, your dentist will examine your mouth for any signs of oral cancer.
-Examination of your gums, your tongue, and lips are done at your bi-annual check-up.
-Your dentist can screen for changes in your soft tissues that may be an indication of
+Your dentist can screen for changes in your soft tissues that may be an indication of oral cancer.

 You will also be able to talk with your dentist about any pain or concerns you may have about the condition of your oral health.